Specialty Teachers, Subject Teachers, and Assistants

 Magda Rose Paz: Class One Assistant & Subject Teacher

 Magda is our only faculty member born and raised in Ashland!
 She is one of three teachers in the school who attended Waldorf as a child (the Light Valley Waldorf School from 1st to 8th) and then decided to go into Waldorf teaching.
 She is one of two teachers trained not only as a class teacher but also as a Waldorf remedial teacher.
-She has a special interest for math and science and recently developed the A.C.O.R.N program for us – Active Curiosity Observation Reverence for Nature — a science curriculum for our 1st through 3rd graders.
-Over the last eight years Magda has put her gifts in service of the school in various capacities.
-Currently she is a Class Assistant, teaches Practical Arts and Sciences to grades 1-3, assists with math in third grade, and teaches painting to the first grade.
+She has a special interest for math and science and recently developed the A.C.O.R.N program for us – Active Curiosity Observation Reverence for Nature – a science curriculum for our 1st through 3rd graders.
+Over the last 11 years, Magda has put her gifts in service of the school in various capacities.
+Currently she teaches Art (Form Drawing and/or Painting) in 2nd, 3rd and 4th, is the Class Assistant in First Grade, and assists in 6th Grade music.
 She is also our chalkboard artist in residence.
 The black boards in front of the school and on the front hall table are often graced with her drawings.
 Her sons are in grades 6th and 4th .
 Magda graduated from Lewis and Clark with a BS in Psychology.

 Eve Smyth: Drama